Yitzhar: 2008

-On 13 September 2008, a Palestinian entered the Yitzhar-outpost Shalhevet, set fire to an family's house who were away for the weekend, and stabbed a nine-year-old boy who had spotted him and tried to call for help, wounding him lightly.
-Dozens of settlers from Yitzhar responded by marching through the adjacent Palestinian village of Asira al-Qibliya, where the attacker was thought to live, using live fire and wounding eight people, and torching dozens of Palestinian homes and buildings, with Israeli soldiers present, in what then-Israeli Prime Minister Ehud Olmert called a "pogrom".
+On 13 September 2008, a Palestinian entered the Yitzhar outpost Shalhevet, set fire to a family house whose inhabitants were away for the weekend, and stabbed a nine-year-old boy who had spotted him and tried to call for help, wounding him lightly.
+Dozens of settlers from Yitzhar responded by marching through the adjacent Palestinian village of Asira al-Qibliya, where the attacker was thought to live, using live fire and wounding eight people, torching dozens of Palestinian homes and buildings, with Israeli soldiers present, in what then-Israeli Prime Minister Ehud Olmert called a "pogrom".
 One week later, a fourteen-year-old teenager from Asira al-Qibliya, was shot dead by Israeli border police while walking toward Yitzhar, intending to throw a Molotov cocktail at the settlement.
 Police later said they had identified him as the attacker of the boy, thanks to forensic evidence.
 The teenager was also confirmed to have been the brother of the 2002 shooter.